 This publication provides the results from the 2017 Patient-Led Assessments of the Care Environment (PLACE) Programme.
 It includes an experimental interactive report which allows users to explore the underlying data in a variety of ways.
 We especially welcome your suggestions and feedback on this product.
+This tool is in Microsoft PowerBI which does not fully support all accessibility needs.
+If you need further assistance, please contact us for help.

 Please scroll down using the bar on the right to access the full range of PLACE 2017 reports.